frankq1024/frankq1024.github.io/index.md

 # More than coding

+My life’s ambition is to make the world a better place.

-I've always been passionate about learning new knowledge from science and engineering to humanities and arts, and different cultures all around the world.
-I especially like music (.g.
-J-pop, symphony), graphic design (e.g. poster, font), animation, game as art, and different beverages (e.g. soda, cocktail).
+For my hobbies, I've always been passionate about learning new knowledge from science and engineering to humanities and arts, and different cultures all around the world.
+I especially like music (e.g. J-pop, symphony), graphic design (e.g. poster, font), animation, game as art, and different beverages (e.g. soda, cocktail).

 Here is a simple work written in Processing many years ago.